 All data will be stored as a JSON object , then records will be posted and sent by REST API as a JSON array format .
-The parameters like type, timestamp, coordinate , serial, number ,brand and model were define as an attribute system.
-This data structures were sent to associated software components and application frameworks to use for surveillance, traffic monitoring and advertising.
+The parameters like type, timestamp, coordinate , serial, number ,brand and model were defined as an attribute system.
+These data structures were sent to associated software components and application frameworks to use for surveillance, traffic monitoring and advertising.